XYY syndrome: Cognitive and behavioral traits

 Developmental delays and behavioral problems are also found, but these characteristics vary widely among affected boys and men, are not unique to 47,XYY and are managed no differently from in 46,XY males.
 Aggression is not seen more frequently in 47,XYY males.

 Patients with XYY syndrome have been shown to have a higher risk of developing certain diseases such as asthma, seizure problems, and tremors.
 Some 47,XYY patients have been found to have genitourinary malformations.
-These include cryptorchidism, hypoplastic scrotum, microphallus, and hypospadias.
+These include cryptorchidism, hypoplastic scrotum, micropenis, and hypospadias.
 These men could be diagnosed with infertility as a result of oligospermia or sperm chromosomal abnormalities.
 According to certain psychological studies, people with XYY syndrome may have problems with impulse control and emotional regulation.
 Increased testosterone levels were found to be correlated with an increased risk of aggressive behavior in incarcerated males with 47,XYY syndrome.

 Diagram showing XYY syndrome formation.
 MI and MII are the stages of meiosis, while the blue and pink circles are male (sperm) and female (ovum) cells, respectively, and the blue and pink bars are Y- and X-chromosomes, respectively.

 The purple cell has 2 Y-chromosomes and 1 X-chromosome caused by the ovum fusing with a sperm cell with two Y-chromosomes, which was due to division problems in MII of the male.

 47,XYY is not inherited; it usually occurs as a random event during the formation of sperm cells.
 An incident in chromosome separation during anaphase II (of meiosis II) called nondisjunction can result in sperm cells with an extra copy of the Y-chromosome.
 If one of these atypical sperm cells contributes to the genetic makeup of a child, the child will have an extra Y-chromosome in each of the body's cells.

 In some cases, the extra Y-chromosome results from nondisjunction during mitosis in early embryonic development.
 This can produce 46,XY/47,XYY mosaics.